-- 1. Senior level administrator.
-After the grievance form and related documents are filed, the appropriate senior level administrator shall arrange a meeting with the grievant, supervisors, and other concerned parties in order to discuss the matter.
-The meeting shall be held within five working days of the date the grievance is filed in the Human Resources office.
+- Senior level administrator.
+After the grievance form and related documents are filed, the appropriate senior level administrator shall arrange a meeting with the grievant, managers, and other concerned parties in order to discuss the matter.
+The meeting shall be held within five working days of the date the grievance is filed in Human Resources.
 Following this meeting, the senior level administrator has ten working days to resolve the problem and provide a written response to the grievant settling or denying the grievance.
-The grievance form and related documents, and a copy of the senior level administrator's response shall be returned to Human Resources in a sealed envelope. - 2.
-Grievance Committee.
-Should the employee consider the senior level administrator's response unsatisfactory, and maintains that a grievance still exists, he/she shall submit the grievance for a Grievance Committee review with his/her council chairperson or Grievance Committee Chairperson as appropriate, within five (5) working days of receipt of the senior level administrator's response.
+The grievance form and related documents, and a copy of the senior level administrator's response shall be returned to Human Resources in a sealed envelope. - Grievance Committee.
+Should the employee consider the senior level administrator's response unsatisfactory, and maintains that a grievance still exists, he/she shall submit the grievance for a Grievance Committee review with the Grievance Committee Chairperson as appropriate, within five (5) working days of receipt of the senior level administrator's response.